philipkarim/master_thesis/README.md

-# master_thesis
+# Master Thesis -
+## Philip K. Sørli Niane

-Work done in master thesis
+This the github repository with the codes used in my master thesis